lucasdlb/IT_tools_Project/README.md

 The HiveQuery.hql file does the query requested in the project.
 Big queries should be read from the middle of the query to the begining.

-The HiveQuery.xml file is simply created by the oozie UI.
+The HiveQuery.xml file is simply created by the hue's oozie UI.